floating-ui/floating-ui/README.md

 `npm run dev` in the root will launch the `@floating-ui/dom` development visual tests at `http://localhost:1234`.
 The playground uses React to write each test route, bundled by Parcel.
-When making changes to `packages/core` or `packages/dom.
-Reload the page to see changes.
+When making changes to `packages/core` or `packages/dom`, Parcel will hot reload the app and display the changes.

 Each route has screenshots taken of the page by Playwright to ensure all the functionalities work as expected; this is an easy, reliable and high-level way